-- CO1 understand the concepts of vector spaces and subspaces - CO2 explain the concepts of Linear algebra and its application to control theory - CO3 analyze discrete time systems with Z-transforms - CO4 evaluate the stability of discrete time systems and obtain the state space representation of discrete time systems - CO5 design controllers and observers for discrete time systems
+110 the ond of the course, the students will be usie to: CO1 Understand the concepts of vector spaces and subspaces.
+CO2 Explain the concepts of linear algebra and its application to control theory.
+CO3 Analyze discrete time systems with z-transforms.
+CO4 Evaluate the stability of discrete time systems and obtain the state space representation of discrete time systems.
+CO5 Design controllers and observers for discrete time systems.